Berrysoft/XamlCpp/README.md

 # XamlCpp
 An implementation of XAML cross-platform framework for C++.

-This project is not complete, and still needs a lot of work.
+This project is NOT complete, and still needs a lot of work.
 Welcome issues and pull requests!

 [![Azure DevOps builds](https://strawberry-vs.visualstudio.com/XamlCpp/_apis/build/status/Berrysoft.XamlCpp?branch=master)](https://strawberry-vs.visualstudio.com/XamlCpp/_build?definitionId=12)
+## Goal
+The goal of XamlCpp is to write a cross-platfrom GUI application easily and quickly.
+It uses a dialect of XAML to discribe the UI, but may not support all features like other XAML frameworks do.
+The final application should be tiny, with a few dependencies, compared to Qt or so.

 ## Reflection
 XamlCpp supports optional-reflection.
 All registered class could be constructed dynamically, and methods, properties and events registered could be accessed dynamically.

 A simple example is [here](./meta/test/src/main.cpp).

-Reflection is heavily used by XAML parser, but it is optional if you don't want dynamic feature.
+It doesn't use the RTTI feature of C++, instead, it ownes an stable implementation, because the constraints of the standard are too loose to implement reflection.
+All GUI libraries are shipped with another "meta" library, which contains functions used by the XAML parser, but is optional for the final application.
+Meta library is large, for it contains many instances of template classes and functions.

 ## GUI
 XamlCpp is a cross-platform GUI framework.
 With some simple, platform-specific work, you can make your application run on all platforms supported.